Last Updated on April 21, 2026

 7. Complexity of Data Mapping

 Financial services organizations face challenges with data mapping during migration because they have to align disparate data structures and formats from different systems.
 The large volume of data that needs to be mapped increases the risk of errors, especially when dealing with legacy systems that may have outdated or proprietary formats.
 Inconsistent data standards across systems further complicate the process.
 These factors combined make data mapping one of the more difficult aspects of data migration.
+Additionally, preserving data relationships is crucial to maintain referential integrity and prevent systemic corruption during the transfer.

 Poor mapping results in lost or misinterpreted data.
 For accurate mapping, take the following steps: